March 18, 2021

 No need to panic!

 After reconstructing your past Mileage logs, you can continue tracking your trips with MileageWise.
 Just as you would do it with any Mileage tracker.
 MileageWise can detect your trips automatically as well, but without using up your data and battery.
-When you arrive at a destination the App offers you a Partner and the Purpose of the Trip from an already existing database.
-You can always add new partners to your list, which will then be available for you to use automatically in the future.
+When you arrive at a destination the App offers you a Client and the Purpose of the Trip from an already existing database.
+You can always add new clients to your list, which will then be available for you to use automatically in the future.

 If you already use a Mileage Tracker App, you can import your previously made Mileage logs to MileageWise and the Software will monitor 70 logical conflicts when making you a recommended log of your taste.

-And if there’s too much to do in too little time, busy professionals can take advantage of MileageWise’s additional Outsource service, where a MileageWise Expert will prepare an IRS-proof Mileage log draft for them.
+And if there’s too much to do in too little time, busy professionals can take advantage of MileageWise’s additional Concierge service, where a MileageWise Expert will prepare an IRS-proof Mileage log draft for them.
 It’s the same as handing over managing your Mileage logs to your Accountant.

 Similar blog posts